-Data for the Positive Voices 2022 survey will be collected online or via a paper questionnaire over six months starting from February 2022.
-Participation is voluntary and participants are randomly selected through their HIV clinic.
-For further information on the questionnaire itself, please email firstname.lastname@example.org
+Data for the Positive Voices 2022 survey was collected online or via a paper questionnaire from March 2022 to April 2023.
+Participation was voluntary and participants were randomly selected through their HIV clinic.
+For further information on the questionnaire itself, please email email@example.com

 The participating HIV clinics are shown on the map below.

 The information collected is totally confidential and handled in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 Survey data will be held securely in the Blood Safety, Hepatitis, STIs and HIV Department of the UK Health Security Agency, with access restricted to members of the Positive Voices team.
 All members of the study team have been trained in handling sensitive data according to Caldicott Guidelines and are required to maintain confidentiality.

 The study is funded by the UK Health Security Agency, University College London (through a grant from the National Institute for Health Research) and Gilead Sciences Inc.

 Positive Voices 2017

 The Positive Voices 2017 survey was completed by a representative sample of 4,422 people living with diagnosed HIV infection who were invited to take part through their local HIV clinic between January and September 2017.
 The survey included 1 in 20 people living with diagnosed HIV in England and Wales.

 So much research is done on us, but it is rare that we are actively involved in the process.
 Positive Voices has been different.